IkarosKappler/plotboilerplate/README.md

  * Circle lineWidth params also affects circular handles.
  * Build a feature for line-styles; each 'color' param could also be gradient or a pattern (stroked, dotted, dashed, ... ).
    See ctx.setLineDash(...).
- * Write a basic demo for the Vertex class.
- * Write a basic demo for the Line class.
- * Write a basic demo for the Vector class.
- * Write a basic demo for the Triangle class.
- * Write a basic demo for the Circle class.
- * Write a basic demo for the VEllipse class.
- * Write a basic demo for the CubicBezierCurve class.
- * Write a basic demo for the PBImage class.
- * On non-circular Bézier paths the end control point does not move with the end point when dragged.
-See the basic Bézier path demo.
- * [DONE] Add function Triangle.getIncenter(); the class already uses the incenter for computing the circumcircle.
  * Destroy installed vertex listeners from vertices after removing them (like the Bézier auto-adjuster).
- * Add a Typescript demo (how to import the script).

 ### Todos for future Version 2
  * Change the Vector.inverse() function to reverse (or something).
 Currently this is not what the inverse of a vector should be.